Susan Barrantes

-Susan Mary Barrantes (née Wright, previously Ferguson; 9 June 1937 – 19 September 1998) was a documentary filmmaker and the mother of Sarah Ferguson, as well as the maternal grandmother of princesses Beatrice and Eugenie.
+Susan Mary Barrantes (later Ferguson; 9 June 1937 – 19 September 1998) was a documentary filmmaker and the mother of Sarah Ferguson, as well as the maternal grandmother of Princesses Beatrice and Eugenie.

 Her elopement with an Argentinian polo player caused a stir in social circles.
 After his death, she became a film producer in Buenos Aires.
 She died in a car crash at the age of 61.

 Early life and first marriage

 Barrantes was born Susan Mary Wright on 9 June 1937 in Bramcote, Nottinghamshire, the daughter of FitzHerbert Wright and the Hon.
 Doreen Wingfield, sister of Mervyn Patrick Wingfield, 9th Viscount Powerscourt.
 She was the youngest of four children, with two sisters, Brigid and Davinia, and a brother, Bryan.
 Susan's maternal grandfather was Mervyn Wingfield, 8th Viscount Powerscourt.
 Her father was a director of the coal and iron-producing Butterley Company in Ripley, Derbyshire, and was the great-grandson of industrialist and philanthropist Francis Wright.

 Susan completed school and for a short time attended secretarial college.
 During the debutante season of 1954, she was presented at the court of Queen Elizabeth II.

 On 17 January 1956, Susan married Lieutenant Ronald Ferguson (1931–2003) at St Margaret's, Westminster.
-He rose to the rank of Major, played polo with the Duke of Edinburgh, and became the polo manager for Charles, the Prince of Wales.
+He rose to the rank of Major, played polo with Prince Philip, Duke of Edinburgh, and became the polo manager for Charles, Prince of Wales.
 Ronald and Susan had two daughters: Jane Louisa, born on 26 August 1957, and Sarah Margaret, later known as the Duchess of York, born on 15 October 1959.
+A third pregnancy circa 1968 ended in miscarriage as Susan developed pre-eclampsia.